stanford-crfm/levanter/docs/tutorials/Fine-Tuning-Semantic-Parsing.md

 ### Quick Test with Llama2-7B Chat Model

-If we test with the Llama2-7B chat model on these examples, we can see its limitation: it struggles to generate accurate function names and frequently hallucinates incorrect attributes.
+If we test with the Llama2-7B chat model on these examples (see the full prompt in [Appendix A](#appendix-a-the-prompt-used-in-this-task)), we can see it does not learn the task well: it struggles to generate the correct function names and hallucinates quite a few attributes that are not mentioned in the query; it also produces outputs with incorrect formats (`\n` before attribute names, `[E (`, etc).

 ```
 Query:  I had fun playing Age of Empires II: The Age of Kings.
 I enjoy a lot of multiplayer games from 1999.